sergi/sergimansilla.com/source/_posts/refactoring-in-go-using-reflection.md

 ### Something smells funny

 The smell in this code is the slice of functions that call Kubernetes API functions.
-It is a bit redundant, given that all the functions are nearly identical.
+It is redundant, given that all the functions are nearly identical.
 There must be a better solution.

 ### Let's reflect